dccs-tech/us-bylaws/articles/officers.rst

 VACANCIES IN OFFICES
 ---------------------

-Any vacancy occurring in any office of the corporation shall be filled by the Board or, or if so empowered to fill the position, by the Chief Executive Officer.
+Any vacancy occurring in any office of the corporation shall be filled by the Board, or if so empowered to fill the position, by the Chief Executive Officer.
 Unless the Board of Directors finds that there is an immediate need to fill the position, the procedures for the appointment of the officer in section 7.3 of these bylaws shall apply.

 THE BOARD CHAIR